Join us as we observe International Overdose Awareness Day on August 31, 2020.

 According to Penington Institute, the organization responsible for this international initiative:

 “International Overdose Awareness Day aims to raise awareness of overdose and reduce the stigma of a drug-related death.
 It is also an opportunity to stimulate discussion about evidence-based overdose prevention and drug policy.
 International Overdose Awareness Day acknowledges the grief felt by families and friends remembering those who have died or suffered permanent injury due to drug overdose.
 International Overdose Awareness Day spreads the message about the tragedy of drug overdose death and that drug overdose is preventable.”

 - North America continues to experience the highest drug-related mortality rate in the world, accounting for 1-in-4 drug-related deaths globally (Penington Institute).

-- Every day, more than 130 people in the United States die after overdosing on opioids (NIDA).
+- Every day, 128 people in the United States die after overdosing on opioids (NIDA).

 Get to know more facts and figures in our frequently-updated blog post, Raising Awareness: Opioid Overdose Facts.

 How to Participate in International Overdose Awareness Day

 Penington Institute offers several resources to guide you through observing International Overdose Awareness Day: